perftool-incubator/crucible-ci/README.md

 ## Target Environment

 Crucible-CI is primarily intended to be executed in the GitHub runner environment (both GitHub hosted and self-hosted runners).
-However, some of it's components can be executed outside of a GitHub runner environment in order to provide developers with the ability to integration test their changes prior to pull request submission.
+However, some of its components can be executed outside of a GitHub runner environment in order to provide developers with the ability to integration test their changes prior to pull request submission.
 More on this in the details below.

 ## Details